Domain (taxonomy): Development of the domain system

 Carl Linnaeus made the classification "domain" popular in the famous taxonomy system he created in the middle of the eighteenth century.
 This system was further improved by the studies of Charles Darwin later on but could not classify bacteria easily, as they have very few observable features to compare to the other domains.

 The mycologist Royall T. Moore proposed the similar term dominion (dominium) in 1974, but this was not widely adopted.
 His proposed system had three dominions: Virus, Prokaryota, and Eukaryota.

 Carl Woese made a revolutionary breakthrough when, in 1977, he compared the nucleotide sequences of the 16s ribosomal RNA and discovered that the rank "domain" contained three branches, not two as scientists had previously thought.
-Initially, due to their physical similarities, Archaea and Bacteria were classified together and called "archaebacteria".
+Initially, due to their physical similarities, Archaea (earlier "archaebacteria") was not separated from Bacteria (earlier "eubacteria").
 However, scientists now know that these two domains are hardly similar and are internally distinctly different.